Commercial Umbrella Insurance can provide coverage after the limits of your primary liability policies have been exceeded.

 - Your computer repair company has a fleet of vans.
 While driving a company van, your employee slides on ice and collides with another vehicle, severely injuring its driver.
 The other driver sues and is awarded $1.8 million in damages.
 Your commercial auto insurance policy has a combined single limit of $1 million.
 Your primary policy would pay for $1 million of the claim, after which it would reach its limit.
 Your Commercial Umbrella Insurance would pay the remaining $800,000.

-What does Commercial Umbrella Insurance for IT professionals cover?
+What does Commercial Umbrella Insurance cover?

 Commercial Umbrella Insurance extends the limits of your primary liability insurance policies.
 Typically, Commercial Umbrella Insurance will cover the same perils as the underlying policies.
 If your company suffers a number of claims or a particularly large settlement in one year, the costs may exceed the maximum amount your underlying insurance policy will cover.
 After the underlying coverage has been exhausted, your Commercial Umbrella Insurance will kick in to cover the remaining costs up to the Commercial Umbrella policy’s limit of insurance.

 Additionally, if your company is involved in a lawsuit, Commercial Umbrella Insurance can cover some or all of your legal defense fees.